ibexa/documentation-user/docs/getting_started/notifications.md

 Notifications inform you about incoming assignments or requests, for example, when:

-- another user invites you to preview their work
 - when items are assigned for [your review](../content_management/workflow_management/editorial_workflow.md#review-queue)
 - when another user requests that you [release a lock](work_with_versions.md#release-locked-drafts)
 - when items are [sent to trash](copy_move_hide_content.md#remove-content)